NecRaul/lain-upload/README.md

 ## How it works

-Supported services expose upload endpoints via multipart `POST` requests.
+Supported services provide upload endpoints that accept multipart `HTTP` requests.

 This tool automates uploads and adds safety checks and quality-of-life features.